Rahil-An-Analyst/Forecasting-Projects/Project_1_ASX_Price_Index/README.md

 ## Files
 - `README.md`: This file.
 - `Forecasting  - Project 1.Rmd`: The R Markdown file with code and analysis.
-- `project.html`: The HTML report of the analysis.
+- `Forecasting_ Project 1.html`: The HTML report of the analysis.
 - `ASX_data.csv`: The dataset used for forecasting.

 ## Report